mjauvo/LoanSharking/README.md

 This is a tiny text-based Java application which is done with 'tongue-in-cheek'.
 The application keeps track of loans that which owed to various crime bosses, i.e. "Godfathers".
 The application shows the following info.

-### Godfathers

-The database stores the name, the address, the nickname and the contact info of the loan sharking crime bosses.

 ### Customers

 The database stores the name, the address and the contact info of these unfortunate ones who have been forced to resort to borrowing money from these crime bosses.